Eduardo Gullas: Academic career

 After graduation at UST, Gullas returned to Cebu and, later with his youngest brother Jose, worked in the family-run UV.
 He was a janitor and a teller in the accounting department.

 Later, he became the university president; and from 1960s to 1980s, the school expanded with the installation of new facilities.

+Gullas was also the executive vice president and dean of Gullas Law School.
+In 2004, he established the Talisay City College.